tejbans/tejbans.github.io/_posts/2016-10-18-Routing-and-Resolving.md

 		}
 	      })

 Here in our state called *expenses* we have defined a **resolve** property.
 On the property we define a key called ‘expenses’  which is assigned a function and injected with a service like ExpenseService in above example.
-And we are calling a asynchronous method ‘getExpenses’ on the service, which returns a promise.
+And we are calling a asynchronous method getExpenses() on the service, which returns a promise.

 Once the promise is resolved ui-router will render the view.